louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ####What barriers to __firm growth__ are often encountered by the entrepreneur (10 marks)

+// INCLUDE SOME QUOTE FROM GROWTH NOTES ABOUT FIRM GROWTH

 When assessing firms growth this can be done well through use of a PESTEL analysis to address the business positioning.

 _Political_: implications to growth could include goverment support, and therefore access to grants and financing.